bitrockteam/tf-demo-ws/README.md

  terraform-aws-modules/vpc/aws

- This module will create the VPC, subnets, S3, route tables , igw.
-Etc for each env...
+ This module will create the VPC, subnets, route tables , igw. also is created a S3 bucket for each env...

 Update backend.tf and replace your bucket name = "tf-statefiles-your-region", your region , your key and your profile.